scientificcomputing/example-python-package/README.md

 ## Python-packaging

-To be able to create a python package, we need a folder with the name of the package (in this repository `mypackage`), and a `pyproject.toml` file.
+To be able to create a python package, we need a folder with the name of the package (in this repository it is called `mypackage`, located under `src/mypackage`), and a `pyproject.toml` file.

 ## Make a repository citable